 The survey itself is research (not an actual nomination) intended to ‘start the conversation’ about the value historic designations can bring to property owners and the community.
 Primary benefits of designation include marketing opportunities and financial incentives.
 Should the community decide to move forward with an actual nomination to the Register of Historic Kansas Places, property owners with ‘contributing’ buildings could access state-level grants and tax credits to help maintain and improve their properties.

 A public meeting was held on June 18 in Sylvan Grove to present the final survey report to the community, discuss how these determinations do (or do not) affect property owners, and answer any questions or concerns attendees may have.
+The consensus from the meeting was to proceed with the official designation.

 If you have any questions about the survey or on the benefits of historic designations, please feel free to contact the LCEDF at [email protected], 785-524-8954, or visit the office in the county courthouse at 216 E Lincoln Ave., Lincoln, Kansas.